Name ESTC

 1729

 24788 The woman's labour: an epistle to Mr. Stephen Duck; in answer to his late poem, called The thresher's labour.
 To which are added the three wise sentences, taken from the first book of Esdras, ch.
 III. and IV.
 By Mary Collier, now a washer-woman, at Petersfield in Hampshire.
+The third edition.
 Collier , Mary

 24767 The woman's labour: an epistle to Mr. Stephen Duck; in answer to his late poem, called The thresher's labour.
 To which are added, the three wise sentences, taken from the first book of Esdras, ch.
 III. and IV.
 By Mary Collier, now a washer-woman, at Petersfield in Hempshire.
 Collier , Mary